Jämtland Rifle Corps: Training areas

 From 1687 to 1926, the regiment was based and trained at Frösö military camp.
 The regiment later trained at Grytans training area.
 The administration of the training area was under Norrland Artillery Regiment (A 4).
-After Norrland Artillery Regiment was disbanded in 1997, Jämtland Ranger Regiment took over the responsibility of the administration.
+After Norrland Artillery Regiment was disbanded in 1997, Jämtland Rifle Regiment took over the responsibility of the administration.

 Heraldry and traditions

 Colours, standards and guidons

-The Jämtland Ranger Regiment (I 5) presents one regimental colour and two battalion colours:
+The Jämtland Rifle Regiment (I 5) presents one regimental colour and two battalion colours:

-Colour of the Jämtland Ranger Regiment
+Colour of the Jämtland Rifle Regiment

 The I 5 colour was drawn by Kristina Holmgård-Åkerberg and embroidered by machine in insertion technique by the company Libraria.
 The colour was presented to the regiment at the regimental barracks in Östersund by His Majesty the King Carl XVI Gustaf on 24 August 1996.
 Blazon: "On blue cloth the provincial badge of Jämtland; a white elk passant, attacked on its back by a rising falcon and in the front by a rampant dog, both yellow; all animals armed red.
 On a white border at the upper side of the colour, battle honours in blue."
 Battle honours: Nowodwor (1655).

-Colour of the Ranger Battalion
+Colour of the Rifle Battalion

-The battalion colour of the Ranger Battalion (Fältjägarbataljonen) was drawn by Kristina Holmgård-Åkerberg and embroidered by machine in insertion technique by Maj-Britt Salander/company Blå Kusten.
-The colour was presented to the Jämtland Ranger Brigade (Fältjägarbrigaden, NB 5) at the regimental barracks in Östersund by His Majesty the King Carl XVI Gustaf on 24 August 1996.
+The battalion colour of the Rifle Battalion (Fältjägarbataljonen) was drawn by Kristina Holmgård-Åkerberg and embroidered by machine in insertion technique by Maj-Britt Salander/company Blå Kusten.
+The colour was presented to the Jämtland Rifle Brigade (Fältjägarbrigaden, NB 5) at the regimental barracks in Östersund by His Majesty the King Carl XVI Gustaf on 24 August 1996.
 It was used by NB 5 until 1 July 2000.
 Blazon: "On blue cloth the provincial badge of Jämtland; a white elk passant, attacked on its back by a rising falcon and in the front by a rampant dog, both yellow; all animals armed red.
 On a white border at the upper side of the colour, battle honours and close to the staff a flying eagle, all blue."